eavestn/interview-challenges/architecture/payment-processing-platform.md

 - What potential risks does your design try to mitigate?
 - How did you ensure your design was easily understood by someone unfamiliar with the solution?
 - Why did you select any one of the cloud-based services you selected?
 - How simple would it be to add functionality to your design?
-Would the added functionality introduce unwanted complexit?
+Would the added functionality introduce unwanted complexity?
 Would a person adding functionality easily infer how the system should be extended?
 - What happens when the system experiences unexpected volume?

 ### Principles To Consider